High Blood Pressure -Hypertension

 The food we eat can also be detrimental to our health.
 It is essential to watch what we eat.
 Foods to avoid to prevent and manage hypertension or high blood pressure include:

-People with Hypertension and high blood pressure include:
+People with Hypertension and high blood pressure should eat the following:

 In summary, hypertension is a condition with usually no show of symptoms and is considered a silent killer.
 It can lead to a host of severe conditions such as heart attack, heart failure, stroke, etc. Conditions that can predispose an individual to hypertension are obesity, genetics, underlying health conditions, and so on.